Formal discussions on whether the iconic wartime trek should be called the Kokoda Trail or Kokoda Track has been ongoing since the Second World War.

-The trek that makes an incision from the coast, up through the rugged mountain peaks of the Owen Stanley Range, and across the heart of the Papua New Guinean highlands, has divided the opinions of the tens of thousands of people who’ve walked it, or have had something to do with it over the years as far as its name is concerned.
+The trek that makes an incision from the coast, up through the rugged mountain peaks of the Owen Stanley Range, and across the heart of the Papua New Guinean highlands, has divided the opinions of the tens of thousands who’ve walked it, or have had something to do with it during the war years.

-Similarly, the track is cited by the locals as ‘uda dala’ or ‘bush rot’ meaning a road through the bush in Motu and Pidgin respectively.
+Among the locals, the walking track is cited as ‘uda dala’ or ‘bush rot’ meaning bush track or trail in the local Tok Pisin and Motu vernaculars.

 At present, Kokoda Trail and Kokoda Track are used interchangeably, and there’s no need for reasons to support the use of either term as both are suitable.